◆:the 24 solar terms in traditional East Asian lunisolar calendars

 Its most distinctive feature is melancholic music using a stringed instrument named kokyu (胡弓).
 The festival continues until dawn even after most tourists go to their accommodation.

-4 and 18 Sept Meguro Pacific saury Festival(目黒さんま祭り), Tokyo
+date not determined(9 and 16 Sept in 2018) Meguro Pacific saury Festival(目黒さんま祭り), Tokyo

 9 Sept 重陽の節句

 11-21 Sept the Ginger Fair(しょうが市), Shiba Daijingu shrine, Tokyo

 In the Edo Period, many one-eyed vendors sold ginger at the fair.

 The floats make right-angled turns at street corners without slowing down and sometimes collide with each other or buildings.